Inari Medical (NASDAQ:NARI) Releases FY 2021 Earnings Guidance

-Inari Medical (NASDAQ:NARI) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+Inari Medical (NASDAQ:NARI) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $240 million-$250 million, compared to the consensus revenue estimate of $234.13 million.

-Inari Medical (NASDAQ:NARI) last released its quarterly earnings results on Tuesday, May 11th.
-The company reported $0.13 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.03 by $0.10.
-The company had revenue of $57.40 million for the quarter, compared to analyst estimates of $55.06 million.
-Inari Medical had a return on equity of 8.69% and a net margin of 10.08%.
-The firm’s revenue was up 113.0% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.09 earnings per share.
-Analysts forecast that Inari Medical will post 0.39 EPS for the current fiscal year.
+A number of equities analysts recently commented on the company.
+Zacks Investment Research downgraded Inari Medical from a hold rating to a sell rating in a research note on Wednesday, May 12th.
+BTIG Research raised their target price on shares of Inari Medical from $125.00 to $135.00 and gave the stock a buy rating in a report on Wednesday, March 10th.
+Wells Fargo & Company raised their target price on shares of Inari Medical from $112.00 to $125.00 and gave the stock an overweight rating in a report on Tuesday, March 16th.
+Morgan Stanley raised their target price on shares of Inari Medical from $126.00 to $129.00 and gave the stock an overweight rating in a report on Tuesday, May 18th.
+Finally, SVB Leerink raised their target price on shares of Inari Medical from $116.00 to $126.00 and gave the stock an outperform rating in a report on Tuesday, March 16th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and five have given a buy rating to the stock.
+The company currently has a consensus rating of Buy and a consensus price target of $111.71.

-In related news, CFO Mitch C. Hill sold 5,000 shares of Inari Medical stock in a transaction on Tuesday, March 9th.
-The stock was sold at an average price of $97.96, for a total value of $489,800.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO William Hoffman sold 30,000 shares of Inari Medical stock in a transaction on Friday, March 5th.
-The stock was sold at an average price of $92.47, for a total value of $2,774,100.00.
+In other news, major shareholder Gilde Healthcare Cooperatieve sold 1,200,000 shares of Inari Medical stock in a transaction that occurred on Monday, March 15th.
+The stock was sold at an average price of $112.10, for a total transaction of $134,520,000.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CEO William Hoffman sold 30,000 shares of Inari Medical stock in a transaction that occurred on Friday, March 5th.
+The shares were sold at an average price of $92.47, for a total value of $2,774,100.00.
 The disclosure for this sale can be found here.
-Insiders sold 1,738,206 shares of company stock valued at $193,398,000 in the last ninety days.
-23.20% of the stock is currently owned by corporate insiders.
+In the last ninety days, insiders have sold 1,738,206 shares of company stock worth $193,398,000.
+Corporate insiders own 23.20% of the company’s stock.

 Inari Medical, Inc, a commercial-stage medical device company, focuses on developing products to treat and transform the lives of patients suffering from venous diseases in the United States.
 It offers ClotTriever for treatment of deep vein thrombosis; and FlowTriever, a thrombectomy system for treatment of pulmonary embolism.